m-lego/m65/notes/assembly.md

 ![header oled](pics/header_6.jpg)

-for soldering this you can use the pcb as support. add the headers into the pcb(conical side towards pcb) put the oled on top and be sure is vertical. you can use some blue tack or whatever.
+for soldering this you can use the pcb as support. add the headers into the pcb(conical side towards pcb) put the oled on top and be sure is vertical. you can use some blue tack or tape(electrical, painters, etc).

 ![header oled](pics/header_7.jpg)